This post is also available in: Italiano (Italian)

 - Ross Errilly Friary: the medieval Franciscan friary is a National monument and among the best preserved medieval monastic sites in the Country.
 Out of the beaten path, it’s often disregarded by the tourists, but we actually liked it very much.
 The entrance is free!

-One day in Connemara – Whistle-stop tour
+One day at Connemara National Park – Whistle-stop tour

 If you can’t spend too much time in Connemara but still want to visit, our suggestion is to plan an itinerary with the best highlights that you can see in a day.
 Of course you won’t be able to hike or spend too long at the Connemara Abbey but you’ll still get a taste of this amazing area!